yuvlian/qingque-sr/README.md

 4. Run the following executables:
    - `game-server.exe`
    - `sdk-server.exe`
-5. Make sure game traffic is being redirected, and play the game.
+5. Make sure game traffic is being redirected and have fun.

+NOTE: If you want to see the logs when the server panics, run the binary through cmd.

 #### Option 2: Build from Source